pholser/junit-quickcheck/src/site/markdown/usage/verification-modes.md

     }
 ```

-might be verified with these executions:
+might run with these parameter lists:

 ```
     sum(12987133, 456123400)